• Skip to main content

 Aliens Sans Frontières is the continuation of a series of humorous illegal alien guides.
 The work comments on current events so there is a wall and an asshole president.
 Goya’s witches become armed drones bombing the brown people below.

 In Aliens, 2018, people in ethnic dress have their heads blown up in a mass of brush strokes with glass eyes being the only remnant of their humanity.
-It’s what the Trump Republican government wants to do to “the other.”
+It’s what some people want to do to “the other.”
 It’s also our experience as “the other” trying to live our lives under the constant threat of having families torn apart by “the government.”

 This is satisfying work because it makes you look and makes you think.